asheiduk/factorio-blueprint-decoder/README.md

 ## Supported versions & mods

-Currently only version 1.0.0 is supported.
+Usually only stable versions of the game are supported.
+Currently these are:

-All vanilla stuff should work but using mods might turn up yet unknown fields.
+ - **1.0.0**: All vanilla stuff should work but using mods might turn up yet unknown fields.

+ - **1.1.19**: Same as above but new entities like linked chests and linked belt are "Work In Progress".

 Blueprints containing stuff from removed mods are currently also not supported.